hazzazi/hello-world/HowTo.md

 ##Big Picture:
-This article tries to explain one way to build a simple wireless sensor network.
+This tutorial tries to explain one way to build a simple wireless sensor network.
 At the end of this tutorial, you should be able to send data from multiple sensors to a server, then show these acquired data in a nice dashboard displayed in a public web page.

 The sensor (client) sends the data to the server using Websocket protocol.
 The server uses Django channels; an extension to Django framework which adds a new layer to support Websocket handling.
 After receiving the data at the server side, Django and some Javascript packages will take care of web development part.